grab/engineering-blog/_posts/2018-01-19-deep-dive-into-database-timeouts-in-rails.md

 #### Experiment 2: Application has Existing Connections before Database Failure

-2. Start Rails
+1. Start Rails
-3. `GET /passengers`
+2. `GET /passengers`
-4. Stop data transmission to `db_other`
+3. Stop data transmission to `db_other`
-5. `GET /passengers`
+4. `GET /passengers`

-Rails is started and we make a call to `GET /passengers`.
+We've started Rails and make a call to `GET /passengers`.
 A connection to the database is established to retrieve the data, and checked back into the pool as an available connection after the request.

 Now, when the proxy stops sending data to `db_other`, ActiveRecord does not know that the database is unavailable and believes that the previously checked in connection is available for use with the second `GET /passengers`.